hmajid2301/articles/13. REST API using OpenAPI, Flask & Connexions/README.md

     return {}, 201
 ```

 The body variable will be a Python object of class Pet.
-We can then pass this an argument
+We can then pass this as an argument
 to our other `add_pet` function in our core folder.
 As you can see we access attributes
 because it's an object not a dict i.e. `pets["name"]` vs `pets.name`.